The Happy Family (1936 film)

 The Happy Family is a 1936 British comedy film directed by Maclean Rogers and starring Hugh Williams, Leonora Corbett and Max Adrian.
-The film was based on the play French Salad by Max Catto.
+It was shot at Beaconsfield Studios outside London.
+The film's sets were designed by the art director Norman G. Arnold.
+The film was based on the West End play French Salad by Max Catto.

+Synopsis

 The plot concerns a mother and father who, in order to shock their extended family out of their idle, spendthrift ways, pretend to have lost all their money.